 This behavior is typical of most caterpillars.
 The reactions can vary depending on the type of caterpillar as well as the individual’s level of sensitivity.

-After coming into touch with the substance, you may experience stinging, itching, burning, rash, lesions, swelling, fever, and nausea.
+After touching the substance, you may experience stinging, itching, burning, rash, lesions, swelling, fever, and nausea.

-There are eleven different species of flannel moth caterpillars, and most prefer to make their homes in wooded areas across North America.
+Eleven species of flannel moth caterpillars exist, and most prefer to make their homes in wooded areas across North America.

 Most flannel moths generally have a thick coat of long, golden hairs, making them look as fluffy as a cat.
 Don’t let yourself get duped.
 The hair is where these bugs store the venom, which causes stinging.